Lawyer Resume Example

 Don’t ignore your personal qualities.
 Persistence, attention to detail, or fast learning often impress hiring managers.
 This helps show why you’ll thrive in an IP law environment.

-Wrap it up by making your story cohesive.
+Wrap it up by making your story cohesive, and reinforce your narrative with a strong cover letter.
 Every detail should support why you’re a strong fit for an IP lawyer role, even if your path looks different.

 I see that IP law jobs always want a mix of technical know-how and top-notch communication.
 You need to show both hard and soft skills right on your resume.